Ang Lee: Early life and education

-After finishing his mandatory military service in the Republic of China Navy (ROCN), Lee went to the US in 1979 to study at the University of Illinois at Urbana–Champaign, where he completed his bachelor's degree in theater in 1980.
+After finishing his mandatory military service in the Republic of China Navy (ROCN), Lee went to the US in 1979 to study at the University of Illinois at Urbana–Champaign, where he graduated with his Bachelor of Fine Arts in theater in 1980.
 Originally, Lee was interested in acting, but his challenges with speaking English made it difficult, and he quickly turned to directing.
 At UIUC, Lee met his future wife, Jane Lin (林惠嘉 (Lín Huìjiā)), also a student from Taiwan, who was pursuing her PhD degree.
-Thereupon, he enrolled at the Tisch School of the Arts of New York University, where he received his MFA in film production.
+Thereupon, he enrolled at the Tisch School of the Arts of New York University, where he received his M.F.A. in film production.
 He was a classmate of Spike Lee and worked on the crew of his thesis film, Joe's Bed-Stuy Barbershop: We Cut Heads.

 During graduate school, Lee finished a 16mm short film, Shades of the Lake (1982), which won the Best Drama Award in Short Film in Taiwan.
 His own thesis work, a 43-minute drama, Fine Line (1984), won NYU's Wasserman Award for Outstanding Direction and was also chosen for broadcast by the Public Broadcasting Service.